TOKYO (AFP) - For connoisseurs of eye-wateringly priced fruit, Japan is the place to be.

 2. Yubari melons

-In May, a pair of Yubari melons from Hokkaido - considered a status symbol - was snapped up for a jaw-dropping 1.5 million yen.
-A Sapporo-based intermediate wholesaler made the purchase, according to an official at the Sapporo Central Wholesale Market.
+In May 2018, a pair of Yubari melons from Hokkaido - considered a status symbol - was snapped up for a record 3.2 million yen (S$39,236).

 The price of yubari melons varies depending on their size and class.
 One can go for more than US$100 in Tokyo’s department stores.